slipperyseal/trebuchet/README.md

 ##### High Priority
 * Exceptions
+* Generics need not be implemented as templates.
+Type erasure should be able to be converted to simple type casts.
 * Generational garbage collection (Manual GC runs at the end of a scope)

 ##### Medium Priority